Filter by country

 Mike has served on the Council of the Royal College of Physicians and Surgeons of Glasgow since 2005 and while Vice President, from 2013 to 2016, established the College’s Global Health programme, mainly focused on work in Malawi, and he has now taken up post as the College Director of Global Health.
 In that role he co-authored a report on the value of volunteering for Global Health work and is now Professional Adviser to the Scottish Government Global Citizenship programme.

-Titilola Banjoko is a healthcare professional by background working as a Managing Director in the National Health Service.
-She has over 20 years professional experience working with key strategic stakeholders engaged in Africa’s development.
+Titilola Banjoko is a healthcare professional by background working as an Executive Director in the National Health Service.
+She has over 23 years professional experience working with key strategic stakeholders engaged in Africa’s development.
 She has taken up numerous advocacy and advisory roles on the issue of capacity building in Africa and she is an actively engaged member of the African Diaspora.

-She is a regular commentator and analyst on African related news and events and serves on the council of the Royal African Society, Board of Foundation for Women’s Health Research and Development (FORWARD) and a Fellow of the Nigerian Leadership Initiative where she serves on its executive board .
+She is a regular commentator and analyst on African related news and events and serves on the council of the Royal African Society, Chair Board of Trustees, Foundation for Women’s Health Research and Development (FORWARD), Chair Board of Trustees, International Rescue Committee UK (IRC-UK) and a Fellow of the Nigerian Leadership Initiative.

 Website Design by Carbon Creative